compuserscripts/6v6_lua/README.md

 TODO;

-medic mode for esp - see teammate health instead of enemy when playing medic

 ubercounter modification - ignoring kritz - calculate fake uber in place for kritz when enabled - make it possible to customize everything easily, position, text size etc etc etc option to add slight randomness to uber percentage